fastoch/Container-Fundamentals/README.md

 - **TIME**: Isolates boot and monotonic clocks, allowing for different system times within namespaces

 By default, Docker uses all of them except for the User and the Time namespaces.
-As of now (2023), Docker can use the User namespace, but does not support the use of Time namespaces for containers.
+As of now (2023), Docker can use the User namespace, but does not support the use of Time namespace for containers.

 ## Important System Calls